ApploverSoftware/android_architecture/README.md

-MVP architecture for Kotlin project with Dependency Injection
+MVP architecture for Kotlin project with Dependency Injection and Interactors

 Using: https://plugins.jetbrains.com/plugin/9760-mvp-generator